Why Live in Crossroads

 Is Crossroads a good place to live?

 Crossroads is a good place to live.
-Crossroads is considered fairly walkable and bikeable with great transit options.
+Crossroads is considered fairly walkable and bikeable with good transit options.
 Crossroads is a suburban neighborhood.
 Crossroads has 7 parks for recreational activities.
 It is somewhat dense in population with 10.9 people per acre and a median age of 35.
 The average household income is $117,318 which is above the national average.
 College graduates make up 67.6% of residents.
 A majority of residents in Crossroads are renters, with 81.9% of residents renting and 18.1% of residents owning their home.
 A

 local real estate agent serving Crossroads can help you decide if this neighborhood is the right one for you.
 Learn more on our